 One way to ensure that your employer does not find out, is to establish attorney-client privilege with a lawyer.
-Contact an experienced attorney, such as, personal injury lawyer Phoenix AZ trusts.
+Contact an experienced attorney.
 Attorney-Client privilege is one of the oldest and dearest privileges in the legal profession.
 The United States Supreme Court has stated that by assuring confidentiality, the privilege encourages clients to make “full and frank” disclosures to their attorneys.
 In turn, the attorneys are then better able to provide candid advice and effective representation.

 There are, of course, exceptions to this privilege.

 - Crime-Fraud Exception: If the communications between attorney and client are used to commit a crime, tort, or fraud.